marxin/texi2rst-generated/sphinx/gccint/predicates.rst

 .. index:: push_operand

-Functionpush_operandThis predicate allows a memory reference suitable for pushing a value onto the stack.
+Function push_operandThis predicate allows a memory reference suitable for pushing a value onto the stack.
 This will be a ``MEM`` which refers to ``stack_pointer_rtx``, with a side effect in its address expression (see :ref:`incdec`); which one is determined by the